-The Board, in its review of your record and application, carefully weighed all potentially mitigating factors, such as your youth, record of service, post service accomplishments and desire to upgrade your discharge.
-Nevertheless, based on the information currently contained in your record, the Board concluded these factors were not sufficient to warrant recharacterization of your discharge given your SPCM conviction of serious offenses.
+The Board, in its review of your record and application, carefully weighed all potentially mitigating factors, such as your youth, record of service, desire to upgrade your discharge, and contention that you were mentally unfit for military service.
+Nevertheless, based on the information currently contained in your record, the Board concluded these factors were not sufficient to warrant recharacterization of your discharge given your two SPCM convictions of serious offenses resulting in your BCD.
+With regard to your contention, there is no evidence in the record to support it, and you submitted no such evidence.
+Additionally, a medical entry dated 18 November 1970 states, in part, that you were diagnosed as not suffering from any psychiatric or emotional disorder requiring medical attention.
 Accordingly, your application has been denied.